0racle/raku-File-Stat/README.md

 You can return all fields as a `Hash`.

-Useful if you wan pull out multiple fields (via a hash slice) or convert to JSON or similar format.
+Useful if you want to pull out multiple fields (via a hash slice) or convert to JSON (or other format).

 ```raku
 say stat($?FILE).Hash